Mel Chin: 1990s-2000s

 In 1992, Chin created Degrees of Paradise to be shown at the Storefront for Art and Architecture in New York City.
 Chin commissioned Kurdish weavers to create a 9 foot by 23 foot carpet with patterns based on satellite telemetry.
 This was installed in the ceiling of one triangular room.
 In a second similar-shaped room, overhead monitors projected active 3-D mathematically derived cloud patterns.
 The hand woven Turkish carpet juxtaposed with video monitors continued Chin's commentary of new and old digital traditions by paying homage to both.
 This project was a precursor to The State of Heaven (not realized).
 Chin envisioned a massive carpet 66 feet by 66 feet that would represent the entire atmospheric envelope with each knot equating 5 sqmi.
 The carpet was to be destroyed and rewoven in a constant process according to the depletion or accretion of the ozone hole.
 This was an attempt to make visible a phenomenon that we normally cannot see.

 After a series of successful gallery and museum exhibits, Chin abandoned object making to pursue an activist, ecological artwork.
 He began Revival Field in 1990.
 As a conceptual and scientifically grounded work Revival Field was developed with the intention of green remediation and ecological consciousness.
 In this landscape art project, Chin, with scientist, Dr Rufus Chaney, used plants called hyperaccumulators that are known for their ability to draw heavy metals from soil.
 Chin's project was located in the Pig's Eye Landfill in St. Paul, Minnesota for three years.
 Plot markers were placed to identify the individual plots.
 Inside them were Zinc, Copper, and Lead, all containing the correct ratios of the amount of metal in the soil.
 The project was not about the formal configuration but the conceptual realization of scientific process brought forth through art.
 Other Revival Field sites have been located in Palmerton, Pennsylvania and Stuttgart, Germany.
 This project materialized science, technology and art, while not adhering to the traditional object making of art.

+Blueprints at Addison Circle is a steel sculpture located in Addison, Texas designed in conjunction landscape architect Michael Van Valkenburgh dedicated on April 13, 2000.